 For today’s stop on the Irish Banana Blog Tour, author Michael Mazza shares with us his top ten reasons to take his novel That Crazy Perfect Someday to the beach.
 Before I get too carried away, let me give you a little more information about the book.

 That Crazy Perfect Someday Michael Mazza Turtle Point Press Published June 13, 2017

 About That Crazy Perfect Someday The year is 2024.
 Climate change has altered the world’s wave patterns.
 Drones crisscross the sky, cars drive themselves, and surfing is a new Olympic sport.
-Mafuri Long, UCSD marine biology grad, champion surfer, and only female to dominate a … Continue reading →
+Mafuri Long, UCSD marine biology grad, champion surfer, and only female … Continue reading →